 “I’m getting by.”

-There are days when I don’t get into any trouble at all not knowing French.
-Of course that’s mostly when I stay inside writing posts.
+There are days when I don’t get into trouble at all not knowing French.
+Of course, that’s mostly when I stay inside writing posts.

 You know the friends and strangers who have helped me out umpteen times.
 They’re still around and put up with my antics.
-French friends I run into less frequently; however, now shrug when they ask “comment allez-vous?”
+I run into French friends less frequently; however, I now shrug when they ask, “Comment allez-vous?”
 (How are you?) and I say no more than “très bien, et vous?”
 (Very well, and you?)

-Every once in a while someone will congratulate me on saying a simple sentence in French.
-My recent visitor from the States, in fact, told me she was impressed that I could communicate so well.
-She didn’t see I constantly use sign language and she didn’t recognize the mispronounced words.
+Every once in a while, someone will congratulate me on saying a simple sentence in French.
+In fact, my recent visitor to Uzès from the States told me she was impressed that I could communicate so well.
+She didn’t see I constantly use sign language, and she didn’t recognize the mispronounced words.